 Telling himself that the eight million pounds was within engineering tolerances, Cooper let the work continue.
 After all, he wanted to be known as the designer of the greatest bridge in the world.
 Also factored into the decision was that fact the Prince of Wales (later to be King George V) was scheduled to open the Quebec Bridge in 1908 and any delay in construction would upset the planning.

 His was a fateful decision.

 On June 15, 1907 an inspecting engineer noted that two girders of the anchor was misaligned by a quarter of an inch.
 Cooper called this a “not serious” problem.
 In the inspection report in August, 1907, it was noted that the girders had moved out alignment a bit more and “appeared bent”.
 Although this condition was a bit more concerning, the work continued.

 The next morning, with the engineering team off to New York, Yenser took it upon himself to continue work.
 When asked why he restarted the work considering the condition of the girders, he stated that he “had a dream”.
 In the dream he was told that the girder problem was not serious.
-The team had not yet heard from Cooper but the other senior engineers on site, for some reason, agreed with Yenser.
+The team had not yet heard from Cooper, but the other senior engineers on site agreed with Yenser.

 The bridge construction was restarted in 1913 and completed in August 1919.
-Almost 12 years to day after the tragic day, the Prince of Wales finally opened the memorial to the men lost in the Quebec Bridge Collapse.
+Almost 12 years to the day after the tragic collapse, the Prince of Wales opened the memorial to the men lost in the Quebec Bridge Collapse.